Aveva sees hit from Russia sanctions, higher costs

 LONDON, April 27 (Reuters) - Industrial software company Aveva AVV.L said a revenue hit from sanctions on Russia would drop through to its operating profit this year, while wage inflation, increased travel costs and investment in cloud would also take a toll.

-As a result, the British company said there would be a slowdown in revenue growth compared to the financial year just ended, with a reduction in its adjusted operating profit margin before a return to growth in the following year.
+As a result, the British company said there would be a slowdown in revenue growth compared to the financial year just ended, narrowing its adjusted operating profit margin before a return to growth the following year.

+Shares in the company fell as much as 21% to a four-year low at the open on Wednesday.
+They were down 12% at 0855 GMT, extending the decline in the last 12 months to 46%.

-Aveva also said on Wednesday that the year to end-March had ended strongly, with 18% growth in fourth-quarter revenue on a pro-forma organic constant currency basis.
+Commenting on its year to end-March, Aveva said its fourth-quarter revenue grew 18% on a pro-forma organic constant currency basis.

-It said it expected its adjusted operating margin would be just below 30%, resulting in an outcome in line with market expectations.
+It said it expected an adjusted operating margin of just below 30%, resulting in an outcome in line with market expectations.

 ((paul.sandle@thomsonreuters.com; +44 20 7542 6843; Reuters Messaging: paul.sandle.thomsonreuters.com@reuters.net))